 Remember, before taking any of the steps listed above, you should talk to your baby’s healthcare provider.

 Of course, a food allergy may not be to blame for your little one’s sleep issues.
 If that’s the case, we can help with that, too!
-If you need help getting your baby to sleep through the night, or help teaching your toddler better sleeping habits, we’re here for you.
-Same goes for naps — we have the resources you need to get your baby or toddler on a good daytime schedule.
+If you need help getting your baby to sleep through the night, we’re here!
+Or, need help teaching your toddler better sleeping habits?
+We’re here for you.
+Same goes for naps.
+We have the resources you need to get your baby or toddler on a good daytime schedule.